Skip to main content

 IPDR-Watchdog

-1. Detect the status of the trisul-system by analyzing the logs
+1. Monitors the status of Trisul-System by analyzing logs.

-3. When the system is up after the certain interval then it send alert
+3. Sends alerts when the system is up after a certain interval.

-4. Accept max of 1 context at a time
+4. Accepts a maximum of one context at a time.

 tip